DNA (Red Dwarf): Production

 "DNA", official full title "Do Not Alter", changed the continuity of the relationship between Lister and Kristine Kochanski.
 It is established that they had been dating and that she broke up with him, an idea which had been introduced in the novel Infinity Welcomes Careful Drivers.
 Doug Naylor and Craig Charles explained that Lister's infatuation with Kochanski, despite barely knowing her, was unrealistic.

 With the tail end of production and finances running low the DNA ship's set was rushed and was not as had been expected.
 However, the grungy-looking corridors and rooms were better than nothing which may have been the case.

 Paul McGuinness, a member of the effects team, wore the Vindaloo Mutant outfit.
 He also produced the three-headed corpse that Kryten and Rimmer discover on board the DNA ship.
 Richard Ridings voices the D.N.A.
 Ship Computer.

-A cast-inspired gag came in at the end of the scene with Rimmer planning to clone himself from his own dandruff.
-Timing it just right into the rehearsals, Danny John-Jules sneezed on the microscope at the right moment.

 Blue-screen techniques was used to produce the transformation of Lister to a 1 ft "super-human" man plus.
 Craig Charles was shot in front of a bluescreen to make him appear one foot tall, while this was added to the other crew's footage, who were also involved in blue screen, as they run by the small Lister.

 Cultural references

-The 1935 film Bride of Frankenstein is referenced by the Cat regarding the way he looks when he cannot use an electrical socket to blow-dry his hair.

-Rimmer initially concludes that the spacecraft encountered is alien and that it is attempting to contact the Red Dwarf crew in order to return Glenn Miller.
-This references the alien abduction myth of Miller, whose plane went missing in 1944 and was never found.

-Lister attributes Popeye the Sailor Man's saying "I am what I am" to Descartes (in reference to the latter's famous line, "I think, therefore I am"), but the attribution is corrected by Rimmer.
-(Kryten later makes the same mistake.)

 Using the DNA modifier, Holly turns Lister into a super-human fighting machine "Man Plus".
 The result transforms Lister into a small replica hybrid of RoboCop from the 1987 film of the same name.

-When Lister is being chased by the vindaloo mutation he parodies Bruce Willis' line from Die Hard 2 (1990); "How can the same smeg happen to the same guy twice?", referencing the previous series when he was attacked by what he thought to be a shami kebab in "Polymorph".
-Jaws is then parodied in the final scene when Lister disposes of the vindaloo mutation by throwing a lager can into its mouth and then shooting at the can, making it explode along with the mutation.